sib-swiss/NGS-variants-training/docs/day2/variant_calling.md

 - `ref` : number of reference alleles counted
 - `alt` : number of alternative alleles counted

-**Exercise:** In a local R session, calculate the genotype likelihoods for a case where we count 22 reference alleles and 4 alternative alleles (so a coverage of 26), and base error probability of 0.01.
+**Exercise:** In a local R session, calculate the three genotype likelihoods (for g = 0, g = 1 and g = 2) for a case where we count 22 reference alleles and 4 alternative alleles (so a coverage of 26), and base error probability of 0.01.
 Calculate the PL values (`-10*log10(likelihood)`) for each genotype.

+!!! note "No local R installation?"
+    If you don't have access to an R installation, you can also install it in the jupyter environment by running inside the terminal:

+    ```sh
+    conda install r-base
+    ```

+    After installation, start an interactive R session by typing `R`.

 ??? done "Answer"
     ```R